April 5, 2025

 An LLC (Limited Liability Company) is a popular type of business structure that offers its owners (members) liability protection for the activities of their business.

-In other words, LLC prevents you from being responsible for any debts or lawsuits your business may experience.
-So, if someone sues your company, they won't be able to take your personal assets.
+In other words, an LLC prevents you from being responsible for any debts or lawsuits your business may experience.
+So, if someone sues your company, they won't be able to take your assets.

 LLCs allow for a wide range of ownership structures.
 So, members of your LLC can include individuals, corporations, other LLCs, and even foreign entities.
 There is no limit to the number of members an LLC can have, making it suitable for single-owner businesses as well as larger corporations with multiple owners.